92green/dataparcels/packages/dataparcels-docs/src/pages/index.md

 ### 3. Data synchronisation

-<Link to="/data-synchronisation">Data synchronisation</Link> encompasses how dataparcels interacts with related pieces of external data.
+<Link to="/data-synchronisation">Data synchronisation</Link> encompasses how dataparcels interacts with pieces of externally held data.
 This includes:
 - Setting up a <Link to="/data-synchronisation#ParcelHoc-as-a-slave">ParcelHoc as a slave</Link> to higher state, such as the query string 🚧
 - Coping with <Link to="/data-synchronisation#Sending-failable-requests">sending failable requests</Link>, such as saving data to a server 🚧
 - <Link to="/data-synchronisation#Sending-partial-requests">Sending partial requests</Link>, such as making requests to save individual items in a list 🚧